An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: A Conformal Inference Method

-Other recent applications to predicting counterfactual responses include \citet{amjad2017robust} and \citet{athey2017matrix} (using, respectively, the universal singular value thresholding and the nuclear norm penalization), albeit no inference methods are provided.\footnote{Note that \citet{athey2017matrix}'s analysis applies to a broader collection of problems with data missing in triangular patterns, nesting SC and difference-in-difference problems as special cases.} Our method delivers a way to perform valid inference for policy effects using any of the factor model estimators used in these proposals applied to the complete data under the null.\footnote{Note that in our case the sharp null allows us to impute the missing counterfactual response and apply any of the factor estimators to estimate the factor model for the entire data, which is then used for conformal inference.
+Other recent applications to predicting counterfactual responses include \citet{amjad2018robust} and \citet{athey2018matrix} (using, respectively, singular value thresholding and the nuclear norm penalization).\footnote{Note that \citet{athey2018matrix}'s analysis applies to a broader collection of problems with general missing data patterns, nesting SC and difference-in-difference problems as special cases.} Our method delivers a way to perform valid inference for policy effects using any of the factor model estimators used in these proposals applied to the complete data under the null.\footnote{Note that in our case the sharp null allows us to impute the missing counterfactual response and apply any of the factor estimators to estimate the factor model for the entire data, which is then used for conformal inference.
 Hence our inference approach does not provide inference for the counterfactual prediction methods given in those papers.
-Indeed, there, the missing data entries are being predicted using factor models, whereas in our case the missing data entries are known under the null and we use any form of low-rank approximation or interactive fixed effects model to estimate the model for the entire data under the null hypothesis.} We shall be focusing on \citet{bai2009panel}'s alternating least squares estimator\footnote{We choose to focus on PCA/SVD and the alternating least squares estimator for the following reasons: (1) they are by far the most widely used in practice, (2) the alternating least squares estimator is computationally attractive and easily accommodates unbalanced data.} and on matrix completion via nuclear norm penalization when verifying our conditions.
+Indeed, there, the missing data entries are being predicted using factor models, whereas in our case the missing data entries are known under the null, and we use any form of low-rank approximation or interactive FE model to estimate the model for the entire data under the null hypothesis.} We shall be focusing on \citet{bai2009panel}'s alternating least squares estimator\footnote{We choose to focus on PCA/SVD and the alternating least squares estimator for the following reasons: (1) they are by far the most widely used in practice, (2) the alternating least squares estimator is computationally attractive and easily accommodates unbalanced data.} and on matrix completion via nuclear norm penalization when verifying our conditions.